 Vendor will bill the Office of Admissions monthly/as needed for postage/handling costs.
 This includes any storage, mailing setup and ftp monitoring fees included in this bid.

-Vendor will bill the Graphic Design Coordinator at one time (no later than September 1), for all of the printing of pieces.
+Vendor will bill the Graphic Design Coordinator/Campus Printing at one time (no later than September 1), for all of the printing of pieces.
 Included on this bill will be shipping of bulk materials (not requiring mailing services) to MISSOURI WESTERN West Campus.
 All billing should take place from July 1, 2016 through June 30, 2017, even if optional Missouri Western Pocket Folders (15) are pursued.

 CONFIDENTIALITY: